earizmendi2/csoles/README.md

 Aug 27, 2024 08:59am
 Empty commit for the push migration from 16 to 17 version.
-Try 2, some third party apps unistalled Aug 27, 2024 11:08am git commit --allow-empty -m "Commit Message v17"
+Try 2, some third party apps unistalled Aug 27, 2024 11:08am git commit --allow-empty -m "Test v17"